thumbliner/thumbliner/small-talk.md

 I’m fine, thank you.
 How are you?<br>

 Can you believe this weather?
-This city is most beautiful in the rain.<br>
+I find this city most beautiful in the rain.<br>

 What have you been up to?
 Digging into how language, music, and thought connect.<br>